PaulBatchelor/Soundpipe/README.md

 =========

-Soundpipe is a lightweight music DSP library written in C. It aims to provide a comprehensive set of high-quality DSP modules for composers, sound designers, and creative coders.
+Soundpipe is a lightweight music DSP library written in C. It aims to provide a set of high-quality DSP modules for composers, sound designers, and creative coders.

-Soundpipe is primarily intended to generate wav files, however there are optional modules which allow Soundpipe to be run in realtime via JACK or from a Raspberry Pi (ALSA).
-See the *compilation* section for how to enable these.

 Features
 ---------